 The impact of this sport is an increased opportunity for children with disabilities to participate in sport, improve their fitness, and build their confidence playing Canada’s beloved game.

-We would welcome your visit to the Village so you can see for yourself the sheer joy our young people experience participating in this exiting sport.
+We would welcome your visit to Variety so you can see for yourself the sheer joy our young people experience participating in this exiting sport.

 Where the money goes.

 Bank of Montreal

 President’s Choice Children’s Charity